 I once was lost, but now I am found.

 Growing up in a military family, I lived just about everywhere as a kid.
 When my dad retired from the Army, we settled in Dallas, Texas.
 The summer after I graduated from high school, as I read the Bible with a good friend, I became convicted of my sin and my need for a savior.
-I went to college, therefore, a very young believer.
+I put my faith in Jesus, and went to college as a very young believer.

 My early years of following Jesus, in the midst of the hedonism that is typical on a state university campus, were “sink or swim.”
 By God’s grace, I swam.
 I connected with a local church in my college years.
 There I was loved, mentored, and discipled.
 Ultimately, my wife and I were married there.
 I was ordained there.
 Later I would serve on the pastoral staff there for over twelve years.
 To the saints of that church I am forever indebted.
 From them, I learned much about grace and much about what the local church should be.